opencontainers/distribution-spec/conformance/README.md

 OCI_TAG_LIST=<tag1>,<tag2>,<tag3>,<tag4>
 ```

-##### Management
+##### Content Management

-The Management tests validate that the contents of a registry can be deleted or otherwise modified.
+The Content Management tests validate that the contents of a registry can be deleted or otherwise modified.

-To enable the Management tests, you must explicitly set the following in the environment:
+To enable the Content Management tests, you must explicitly set the following in the environment:

 ```
 # Required to enable
-OCI_TEST_MANAGEMENT=1
+OCI_TEST_CONTENT_MANAGEMENT=1
 ```

-Note: The Management tests explicitly depend upon the Push and Discovery tests, as there is no
+Note: The Content Management tests explicitly depend upon the Push and Content Discovery tests, as there is no
-way to test content management without also supporting push and discovery.
+way to test content management without also supporting push and content discovery.

 #### Container Image